PuneetP16/sports-emoji-guide/README.md

 # Sports-emoji-guide app

-Ever come across an emoji you don't know?
-Look no further than this very app.
+There are many emoji's which we don't know, This is kind of app that help people like us.
-Just enter the emoji and find out what it represents (Only works with emojis relating to sports).
+Just enter the emoji and find out what it means.
+Exclusively sports emoji

 Live Demo: https://q59yi.csb.app/